aclairekeum/text_recognition/README.md

-# Optical Character Recognition(OCR)
+# Optical Character Recognition (OCR)
-Computational Robotics 2015 Fall Computer Vision Project.
+Computational Robotics, Fall 2015, Computer Vision Project

-We've built a ROS Package that uses Neato's camera to detect signs such as digits from 0 to 9 and alphabet letters and predict what the digit or letter is.
+We've built a ROS Package that uses the Neato's camera to detect signs containing a character, such as a digit from 0 to 9 or a letters, and a machine learning model to predict what the character is.

 [Here](http://) You can find a video of our project.